- European Higher Education Area - EHEA

 The quality assurance system in Russia involves three procedures: licensing, state accreditation and public accreditation.

 The requirements for the quality of education and training are set at the state level by the Federal State Educational Standards (FSES).
 They are mandatory for state accredited educational institutions in order to offer basic higher education education degrees.

 Federal universities and national research universities have the right to develop their own educational standards at all levels of higher education.

 EHEA key commitment

 A fully functioning quality assurance system is in operation nationwide but only some higher education institutions are subject to regular external quality assurance by an agency that has successfully demonstrated compliance with the ESG through registration on EQAR

 Not recognising foreign agencies as part of the national external QA requirements

 European Approach for Quality Assurance of Joint Programmes

-In Russia the European Approach is available to higher education institutions under certain conditions.
+European Approach available to some higher education institutions or only under specific conditions

 Due to “self-accrediting” status of their programmes, federal and national research universities are able to employ the European Approach.